agrrh/agrrh.com/pages/cv.md

 ### Profile

-Internet technology specialist with an in corporate, media and institutional IT infrastructure from ~2010.
+Internet technology specialist with experience in corporate, media and institutional IT infrastructure from ~2010.

 Occasionally work as a freelancer since 2009.
 Relatively deep dive into Linux world occured at ~2012.